 Rise and shine, youngsters across Greece would tune in to the Trito Programma to listen to the yarns of Edo Lillipoupoli.
-The brainchild of Eleni Vlachou and Reggina Kapetanaki, the show came to life when Marianina Kriezi made words out of colours and Lena Platonos, Nikos Kypourgos and Dimitris Maragopoulos gave those colors a voice.
-Every morning, Savina Yannatou, Marielli Sfakianaki, Spyros Sakkas and Antonis Kontogeorgiou would sing of the feats of the Lilipoua.
+The brainchild of child psychologist Eleni Vlachou and Reggina Kapetanaki, the show came to life when Marianina Kriezi made words out of colours and Lena Platonos, Nikos Kypourgos, Nikos Christodoulou and Dimitris Maragopoulos gave those colors a sound.
+Every morning, Savina Yannatou, Nena Venetsanou, Spyros Sakkas and Antonis Kontogeorgiou would sing of the feats of the Lilipoua.

 The album featuring the songs of Lilipoupoli was released in 1980.
-And in 1997, it was adapted into a full stage spectacle and presented at the Athens Concert Hall (Megaron Mousikis, tel 210-72.82.333).
+And in 1997, it was adapted into a full stage spectacle and presented at the Athens Concert Hall.